 Graduate students

-Graduate students in the J Madin lab develop their own research questions, which means they come to the lab with a vision for what they want to pursue.
+Graduate students in the Geometric Ecology Lab develop their own research questions, which means they come to the lab with a vision for what they want to pursue.
 We are a quantitative ecology lab, and so a solid grounding in mathematics, statistics and coding is a prerequisite.
 Therefore, when writing about joining the lab, please state both why the lab is a good fit for your vision and describe the research you would like to pursue in specific terms (e.g., specific hypotheses theories you would like to address).
-Avoid broad statements about saving coral reefs and climate change without reference to the specific scientific questions you would like to pursue.
-Generic emails simply seeking graduate support may not be answered.
+Avoid broad statements about saving coral reefs, climate change and habitat restoration without reference to novel scientific questions you would like to pursue.

 Postdocs